maikschneider/bw_static_template/README.md

 <f:for each="{files}" as="file">
 	<f:image image="{file}" />
 </f:for>

 ```

+### Advanced: Use TypoScript

+By default, the whole TypoScript configuration is injected into the rendered template.
+You can access it via `{typoscript.plugin.tx_bwstatictemplate_pi1.settings.yourCustomSetting}`.

 ## Contribute

 This extension was made by Maik Schneider from [blueways](https://www.blueways.de/).
 Feel free to contribute!

 * [Bitbucket-Repository](https://bitbucket.org/blueways/bw_static_template)